 Cal Johnson was born a slave in 1844.
-When he died in 1925, Johnson was one of the wealthiest black men in the South.
+When he died in 1925, Johnson was one of the wealthiest Black men in the South.
 He made a fortune as the owner of saloons, race tracks, and real estate holdings.
 Johnson was known as a gentleman who was quietly generous with his wealth.

-Johnson's claim to fame beyond East Tennessee came from him ownership of some of the South's finest racehorses.
+Johnson's claim to fame beyond East Tennessee came from his ownership of some of the South's finest racehorses.
 Newspapers across the country covered his death with headlines that referred to Johnson as a "Negro Horse Owner" and "Wealthy Negro Horse Racer."

-"It was very common in those days for black men to race and ride horses.
-The first jockey to win the Kentucky Derby in 1875 was a black man named Oliver Lewis.
-Around a dozen black men were winning jockeys in the Kentucky Derby until after the turn of the century when blacks were not welcome anymore," said Robert J. Booker, local historian and former director of the Beck Cultural Exchange Center.
-"It was much less common for a black man to own expensive race horses like Cal Johnson did."
+"It was very common in those days for Black men to race and ride horses.
+The first jockey to win the Kentucky Derby in 1875 was a Black man named Oliver Lewis.
+Around a dozen Black men were winning jockeys in the Kentucky Derby until after the turn of the century when Blacks were not welcome anymore," said Robert J. Booker, local historian and former director of the Beck Cultural Exchange Center.
+"It was much less common for a Black man to own expensive race horses like Cal Johnson did."